Support our Articles / Videos

 If you simply break in, replace the safe with a good safe sold by ACME Locksmith.

-You will need to hire a locksmith in order to try these two things.
-Safe manufactures will not provide this data over the phone for security reasons.
+You most likely will need to hire a locksmith in order to try these two things.
+Most safe manufactures will not provide this data over the phone for security reasons.
 Try the manufacture first to see if you get lucky.
 If they can’t help you, your local locksmith can.

 Safe Dial Combination Retrieval

 If the safe is a dial, and you were able to find the serial number, the locksmith will most likely will be able to retrieve the original combination to the safe.
 So long as the safe combination has never been changed, this will open the safe.
 The locksmith will then be able to set the safe combination to whatever numbers you desire.
 Or, if you’d like, the locksmith can replace the dial of the safe with an electronic safe lock.

 If your safe has an electronic lock, the safe serial number or the serial number of the electronic safe lock itself, can be used to see if there is a master override code for the safe.
 Entering the override code will reset the electronic lock so that the locks default combination will work.

 To perform these services at ACME Locksmith, or your local locksmith, we will need to go to the location of the safe and verify you are the owner of the property the safe is in.
 We will not attempt either of these two techniques to open the safe without this verification.

 Drilling the Safe Open – Your Last Resort to Get Into an Expensive Safe

 As a last resort, your safe can be opened by a professional when the combination has been lost.
 With the model and serial number, the locksmith (aka safe cracker) should be able to get the drill points of the safe and this makes getting into the safe more affordable than if this information were not available.
 The locksmith will know exactly where to drill as not trigger any of the safe’s security measures.